metabase/metabase/docs/questions/sharing/public-links.md

 However, public URLs preserve [custom click behavior](../../dashboards/interactive.md) to external URLs.
 If you want to create a custom drill-down pathway, you can link to the public links of other questions or dashboards.

-If you want to restrict what people can see in a public link based on a filter value, see [Public link parameters](#public-link-parameters).

 ### Public link to export question results in CSV, XLSX, JSON

 To create a public link that people can use to download the results of a question: